thierrygosselin/stackr/README.md

 * Will you consider haplotype or snp level statistics?
 * Use `snp.ld` argument in several of stackr functions to test consistensies of SNPs among haplotype

 **Step 8-9 HET and Fis**
-* Overall and/or per populations mean markers heterozygosity will reveal genotyping or biological problem.
+* Overall and/or per populations heterozygosity or Fis statistics can highlight:
-* Is departure from HWE a problem for the analysis you will be conducting ?
+*de novo* assembly problems (oversplitting/undermerging), genotyping problems or biological problems.
-* Extremes values of Fis could reveal genotyping problem
+* Is departure from HWE a problem for the analysis ?

 **Step 10 MAF**
 * Remove artifactual and uninformative markers.